-4. Teach your children to link money with labor.
 Once I mentioned we couldn’t go out for dinner because we didn’t have enough money.
 My youngest daughter said, “Just go to the money machine and get all you want.”
 She referred to the Automated Teller Machine.
 This was a great chance to teach her money doesn’t just magically appear in a machine, but is earned through work—good, hard, and well-done work.
 Fathers can show our children how to work, to make things, to sell them.
 We can show how work can be meaningful and fun as well as financially profitable.

-A common mistake we dads make is to indiscriminately dole out money to our children as life goes by.
+A common mistake we parents make is to indiscriminately dole out money to our children as life goes by.
 This teaches them to think money comes easily or automatically.
 As a result they disassociate money from work.
 Eventually they feel it’s their right to have money available even when they haven’t worked for it.
 This misguided thinking is what puts able-bodied people on welfare rolls.
 The government fosters the handout mentality, but often it’s learned first in the home, where character is built and lifelong attitudes are forged.

-5. Teach your children how to save.
 Children learn the value of money and the discipline of self-control through saving.
 We helped our daughters open savings accounts years ago.
 If your child wants a major item, say a telescope, help him make a plan to save for it over a period of six months.
 Help him think of jobs to accomplish his goal.
 If he sticks with it (he may not), buying that telescope won’t be an impulsive decision.
 And once he gets it, he’s likely to take good care of it.

 The same applies to a college education.
 I know parents who save for their child’s education, while he spends his money irresponsibly.
 Remember, the quality of anyone’s college education improves dramatically when he has a substantial part in paying for it.

-6. Get your children started on the lifetime adventure of giving.
 We taught our children to tithe from the very earliest age (Leviticus 27:30; Malachi 3:8-10).
 They often gave more, but that 10% was untouchable.
 If Grandpa gave them ten dollars for Christmas, the question wasn’t “What can I do with ten dollars” but “What can I do with nine dollars?”
 The other dollar wasn’t theirs—it belonged to God.

 The holy habit of giving is like the holy habits of Bible study and prayer and witnessing and hospitality.
 These things need to be integrated into our lifestyle.
 Those not raised in a home where they learn this are at a great disadvantage later trying to develop new habits as adults.
 Children raised in giving families would no sooner stop giving than brushing their teeth.